 According to the US Bureau of Labor Statistics (BLS), the average annual salary for a customer service representative is $35,830.
 Some people work customer service jobs because they pay hourly and do not require a college degree.
 Plus, customer service jobs are more flexible than salaried professions, allowing you to work a side job to earn extra cash.

-Customer service agents bring in a reasonable salary, but it can vary depending on the duties they perform and the industry they are working in.
+Customer service agents bring in a reasonable salary.
+In fact, some customer service jobs are among the best jobs paying $15 an hour.
+However, their income can vary depending on the duties they perform and the industry they are working in.
 BLS states that retail sales workers earn an average of $27,320 annually while financial clerks, such as those who manage insurance claims, earn $41,520.

 How to Get a High-Paying Customer Service Job